 There are expensive presents to be bought, deadlines to meet, and people to avoid or impress.
 Despite this confluence of stress and disorder, this is the time of year when people are least likely to reach out for the help they need.
 Historically, the holiday season has the lowest admissions rates of the entire year.

 Objectively, it makes sense: schedules are full of obligations and nobody wants to miss out or draw attention to their own problems.
 Unfortunately, these are often the times that people need help the most.

 For those confronting the idea of seeking addiction treatment, it is tempting to put it off and start fresh in the New Year.
-But, the simultaneous increase in partying, stress and turmoil can lead to increased substance use and dangerous consequences.
+But, the simultaneous increase in partying, stress, and turmoil can lead to increased substance use and dangerous consequences.

 The holidays can offer the best time to begin a journey to recovery.
-It is an opportunity to trade judgement and worry for a welcoming and supportive environment full of people who can help.
+It is an opportunity to trade judgment and worry for a welcoming and supportive environment full of people who can help.
 It’s also a good time to take advantage of family and friends, who are usually more empathetic during the holidays, allowing for even more support on the journey to recovery.